 Details of the aptitude test are available at www.mca.mossbourne.org

-Selection of candidates will be carried out using an aptitude test designed and carried out by London Youth Rowing.
-Successful candidates will be informed by 31st May 2020.
+Selection of candidates will be carried out using an aptitude test designed and carried out by the Head of Rowing.
+Successful candidates will be informed by 30th June.